 RGB stands for ‘Red, Green, and Blue’ and are dots of light that your computer monitor and TV screen display in.
-RGB has a very wide range of colour and is not printer friendly.
+The primary colours are mixed together in the form of light to produce any colour you need but since it uses light rather than ink the image doesn’t always transfer from screen to paper.
+In summary, RGB has a very wide range of colour but is not printer friendly.

 All of our printers use a 4-colour ink/toner process CMYK - Cyan, Magenta, Yellow and Black (K).
 This is the industry standard for representing ink on paper and what we use to transform your digital files into printed media.